 - Choose foods that are good sources of iron including: iron-enriched grains and cereals, egg yolks, red meats, potatoes, tomatoes, and raisins.

-Key points about anemia
+Key points about anemia in children

 - Anemia is a low red blood cell count or a low hemoglobin level.